hynek/hatch-fancy-pypi-readme/README.md

 ### Referencing Packaging Metadata

-If the final contains the string `$HFPR_VERSION`, it is replaced by the current package version.
+If the final readme contains the string `$HFPR_VERSION`, it is replaced by the current package version.

 When running *hatch-fancy-pypi-readme* in CLI mode (as described in the next section), packaging metadata is not available.
 In that case `$HFPR_VERSION` is hardcoded to `42.0` so you can still test your readme.